webtechnick/CakePHP-Facebook-Plugin/readme.markdown

   * Optimization, Moving __syncFacebookUser to after Controller->beforeFilter() so $noAuth can be changed in the beforeFilter if need be.
 * 3.0.0: Upgraded to Facebook PHP SDK v 3.1.1
 * 3.0.1: Added CakePHP 2.0 support
-	* the AuthComponent in 2.0 has been redesigned significantly, making the guesswork done by the FacebookPlugin much harder to acheive
+	* the AuthComponent in 2.0 has been redesigned significantly, making the guesswork done by the FacebookPlugin much harder to achieve
 	* As such, you now have to set the model in which you want the Facebook plugin to interact with if you want User/Auth integration via database
 	* You must set this when defining the Facebook.Connect component
 	* If you do not set a 'model' key, integration with your Auth Model will not happen automatically.